stripe/stripe-react-native/docs/accept-a-payment.md

 ## Optional - use `useStripe` hook instead of `useConfirmPayment`

-You can also use `useStripe` hook to confirm payment.
-This hook returns a whole list of stripe methods you can trigger.
-The only difference is that you will have to manage `loading` state by yourself and there won't be a possibility to use classic onSuccess/onError callbacks in addition to promise.
+You can also use `useStripe` hook to confirm the payment.
+This hook returns a whole list of stripe methods you can use.
+The only difference is that you will have to manage `loading` state by yourself and there won't be a possibility to use classic `onSuccess`/`onError` callbacks in addition to promise.

 ```tsx
 function PaymentScreen() {